1351530910/456-bst-backend/README.md

 development setup steps:

-0. unstall the prerequisites and configure them to work in the environment
+0. install the prerequisites and configure them to work in the environment
 1. clone the repository
 2. open '456.sln' file using visual studio
 3. under Project-> bst Properties->Build , check 'Define DEBUG constant' if building for developement environment, uncheck for production environment